scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 Sometimes it is desirable to be able to change the definition of a case class (adding and/or removing fields) while still staying compatible with the users of the case class, i.e. not breaking the so called _binary compatibility_.

-To achieve that, use this pattern:
+To achieve that, follow this pattern:
  * make the constructor `private`
  * define `private` `unapply` function in the companion object
  * define `withXXX` methods on the case class that create a new instance with the respective field changed